 How much does it cost to ship an Xbox?

 The overall cost to ship an Xbox includes the cost of the shipping materials, along with the cost of the actual shipping.
-You can quickly and easily determine the cost for a sturdy box, packing material, and packing tape.
+You can quickly and easily determine the cost of a sturdy box, packing material, and packing tape.

 These three items should be relatively inexpensive, and you may already have a good box and packing material sitting around from a recent delivery you received.
 Your local post office may also have a packing station with some free supplies, such as packing tape.